-Title of each class Common stock, \$0.0001 par value per share Redeemable warrants, each warrant exercisable for one share of Common Stock at an exercise price of \$11.50 I g Symbol(s) ASLE SLEW Name of each exchange on which regis The Nasdaq Global Market The Nasdaq Global Market stered ndicate by check mark whether the registrant: (1) has filed all reports preceding 12 months (or for such shorter period that the registrant was lays.
-Yes $\boxtimes$ No $\square$ ndicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T §232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Yes $\boxtimes$ No $\square$ ndicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
+Title of each classTrading Symbol(s)Name of each exchange on which registeredCommon stock, \$0.0001 par value per shareASLEThe Nasdaq Global MarketRedeemable warrants, each warrant exercisable for one share of Common Stock at an exercise price of \$11.50ASLEWThe Nasdaq Global Market

+Indicate by check mark whether the registrant: (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes $\boxtimes$ No $\square$

+Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (\$232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
+Yes $\boxtimes$ No $\square$

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
 See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

+Large accelerated filer Accelerated filer X

-8 Accelerated filer Smaller reporting company Emerging growth company f an emerging growth company, indicate by check mark if the registra inancial accounting standards provided pursuant to Section 13(a) of ti ition period for complying with any new o or revised ndicate by check mark whether the registrant is a shell company (as d defined in Rul e 12b-2 of the Exchange Act).
-Yes □ No ⊠ The number of shares of Registrant's common stock outstanding as of f August 2, 20 21 was 42,949,261.
+Non-accelerated filer Smaller reporting company

+Emerging growth company $\boxtimes$

+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. $\Box$

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes 🗆 No 🗵

+The number of shares of Registrant's common stock outstanding as of August 2, 2021 was 42,949,261.